Saturday, October 5, 2024

 Perfil

-Ambassador hails community at Armenian independence day celebration
+Ambassador hails community, bilateral ties at Armenian independence day celebration

 Armenian Embassy in Argentina celebrates 33rd anniversary of nation's independence.

-The Armenian Embassy in Argentina celebrates its 33rd anniversary of the nation's independence on Tuesday with an impressive celebration at the Hotel Alvear in Recoleta.
+The Armenian Embassy in Argentina celebrated the 33rd anniversary of the Caucasus nation's declaration independence on Tuesday with an impressive celebration at the Hotel Alvear in Recoleta.

 The event featured the "Aeropuertos Argentina 2000" Orchestra (backed by Armenian-Argentine billionaire Eduardo Eurnekian) conducted by Néstor Tedesco, while soprano Allá Avetisyan performed the Armenian and Argentine national anthems.